How to break your fast

 9. Summing it all up

-When doing short fasts of 12 to 24 hours, you don’t need to worry too much about what you eat when you break your fast.
+When doing short fasts less than 36 hours, you don’t need to worry too much about what you eat when you break your fast.

 Stick to low-carb, high-fat meals — such as any of the recipes on the Diet Doctor site that seem appealing to you.
 Try not to eat too much.
 Fasting is never an excuse to gorge yourself when you resume eating.